 This is the riskiest type of fund in the market-cap-based category because the fund invests in companies that are potential superstars that may multiply your money by significant amounts and the risk of capital wipeout if the company fails.

-A considerable number of companies in India fall in this category
+A considerable number of companies in India fall into this category

 1. Active funds